vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Mon Apr 25 02:58:13 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Tue Apr 26 03:06:48 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER